 The value of healthier and broader choices appeals to the millennial cohort in their 20s and 30s, and that preference is what leads many fast casual trends.
 Technomic shows that 84 percent of millennials order from a restaurant at least once a week — far more than other generations.

 For restaurant developers looking for a new business opportunity, a new fast casual restaurant chain represents a good investment.

 The real estate market is currently working in restaurant developers’ favor.
 In its restaurant industry trends report earlier this year, consulting firm RSM International noted that due to declining sales and traffic, many store owners are shuttering underperforming locations of chain sit down restaurants.
 That presents an opportunity for restaurant developers to snap up these storefronts at a reduced cost.

 Restaurant Hospitality Magazine reports that both fast casual dining restaurants and high-end eateries have opened inside shipping containers in San Francisco, Las Vegas, and Portland, Oregon.

 In addition to providing access to bustling streets and neighborhoods that haven’t seen an uptick in vacant storefronts, using shipping containers has benefits from a speed-to-market standpoint — there’s no need to wait for lengthy construction projects before opening your doors.

-Considering a restaurant inside a shipping container?
-Read this blog to learn why shipping container restaurants are trending, and check out this guide for starting a pop-up store or restaurant with a PODS container.
+|Considering a restaurant inside a shipping container?
+Read this blog to learn why shipping container restaurants are trending, and check out this guide for starting a pop-up store or restaurant with a PODS container.|

-Best Practices for a Restaurant STORAGE CONTAINER
+Best Practices for Restaurant Storage

 For a brick-and-mortar fast casual restaurant, on-site shipping containers are invaluable when it comes to storing and transporting supplies and equipment.
 Since most fast casual eateries run booming takeout or curbside pick-up business, their storefronts tend to have a smaller footprint than traditional sit-down joints.